Supervision and thesis topic

-Your supervisor is the first contact concerning questions about your research and orginazational stuff.
-Good supervision is one key ingredient for a sucessfull thesis and contains among others:
+Your supervisor is your primary contact for questions about your research and orginazational stuff.
+Good supervision is a key ingredient for a sucessful thesis and entails, among other things:

 - regular, ideally weekly, meetings where you discuss your research activities,

-- including you into research and teaching activities, for example by attending conferences,
+- embedding you into your supervisor's research and teaching activities, for example by attending conferences,

 - your supervisor always finds a minute for your problems and feedback about your work

 Any person authorized to teach (habilitated or full professor) can act as your supervisor.
 If you chose frome a given topic, there is often already someone responsible for the supervision.
 If you bring your own idea, you have the possibility (or the obligation) to search for a suitable supervisor by your own.

 External supervision means that your supervisor is not authorized to teach at the TU Wien.
 For instance somebody from the industrial sector or somebody from another university or a different research establishment.
 If you plan to have full external supervision you should think about the follwoing points:

 - Your topic has to match some course offered by the TU Wien,